Former US House speaker to promote legalizing marijuana

 Associated Press

-CINCINNATI (AP) - Former U.S. House Speaker John Boehner (BAY'-nur) says he has had a change of heart on marijuana and will promote its nationwide legalization.
+CINCINNATI (AP) - Former U.S. House Speaker John Boehner said Wednesday he has had a change of heart on marijuana and will promote its nationwide legalization as a way to help veterans and the nation's deadly opioid crisis.

-Known as an avid cigarette smoker, the Ohio Republican has joined the advisory board of Acreage Holdings , a multistate cannabis company.
+The Ohio Republican, an avid cigarette smoker, has joined the advisory board of Acreage Holdings , a multistate cannabis company.
 The company also announced that former Massachusetts Gov. William Weld has joined its advisory board.

+Weld, a Republican as governor, ran in the 2016 presidential election on the Libertarian Party ticket that was headed by legal-pot advocate Gary Johnson.

+Boehner said in a statement his position "has evolved" from opposing to supporting legalization of marijuana.

+"I decided to get involved because of the struggles of our country's veterans and the opioid epidemic, after learning how descheduling the drug can potentially help with both crises," said Boehner, now 68.

-Boehner says in a statement his position "has evolved" from opposition to legalizing marijuana.
-He says he believes legalizing marijuana can be helpful to the nation's veterans and as a way to help fight the U.S. opioid drug crisis.
-He wants to see federally funded research done and to allow Veterans Affairs to offer marijuana as a treatment option.
+He said he wants to see federally funded research done and to allow the Department of Veterans Affairs to offer marijuana as a possible treatment option for such conditions as chronic pain and post-traumatic stress disorder.

-Boehner also says the move would curtail federal-state conflict on marijuana policies.
+Boehner also said the move would curtail federal-state conflict on marijuana policies.
+While marijuana is illegal at the federal level, most states have legalized pot in some form.
+President Donald Trump's administration in January lifted a Barack Obama-era policy that discouraged federal authorities from cracking down on the pot trade in states where the drug is legal.

+New York-based Acreage, which has cannabis operations in 11 states, said Boehner and Weld will serve on its board of directors when that is formed.
+Boehner had an earlier stint on a tobacco's company's board.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.